cmintert/Abyssal_TTRPG/Abyssal.md

 >
 > For the second attempt, Kael rerolls with a {14, 19, 20} - a
 > remarkable stroke of cryptographic insight.
 The middle value of 19
-> provides a +9 bonus to his skill value, culminating in a 17.
+> provides a +9 bonus to his Expertise Area Level, culminating in a 17.
 This not
 > only grants him another success but also earns him 2 marks for the
 > quality of his result.
 Realizing the urgency and nearing the
 > breakthrough, Kael chooses to spend one mark to secure the final